 Assessment Methodology Documentation

-- The methodology’s description need to demonstrate a systemic and well-reasoned assessment approach.
+- Demonstrate a systemic and well-reasoned assessment and analysis approach.

-- Clarify the type of the assessment performed: penetration test, vulnerability assessment, etc.
+- Clarify the type of the assessment you performed: penetration test, vulnerability assessment, code review, etc.

-- If applicable, explain what security assessment tools were used and how they were configured.
+- If applicable, explain what tools you used and how they were configured.

 - If applicable, describe what approach guided the questions you asked during interviews.

-- Refer to the relevant frameworks you used to guide the assessment efforts (PCI DSS, ISO 27001, etc.).
+- Refer to the relevant frameworks you used to structure the assessment (PCI DSS, ISO 27001, etc.).